 - Mixed reviews on the new ‘ActiveLock’ closure system

-The Women’s Comp Boot is currently unavailable on Amazon.
+The Women’s Comp Boot is sometimes unavailable on Amazon.
 Alternative link to Fox Racing

 5. 2021 Fly Racing Maverik Boots

 The Fly Racing Maverik Boots have had an overhaul since 2019.
 Fly Racing has taken the best features of the previous Maverik boot and combined them with some new technology and features.